PersonalGenomesOrg/studyus-project/studyus_project/templates/account/README.md

 * **redirect_field_name**: As defined by the SignupView's `redirect_field_name`
 attribute.
 The default value is `'next'`.
 * **redirect_field_value**: Override LoginView's ACCOUNT_LOGIN_REDIRECT_URL.
-Defined in the request GET or POST parameters sent to LoginView, for example:
+Defined in the request GET or POST parameters sent to the view, for example:
       https://yoursite.example.com/account/login/?next='/welcome-back/'

 ### logout.html